crockpotveggies/tinderbox/README.md

 ![Screenshot](https://raw.githubusercontent.com/crockpotveggies/tinderbox/master/public/img/screenshot.jpg)

 This version uses Play!
-2.2 to create a desktop interface for Tinder and some of the features of Tinderbox.
+2.2 to create a desktop interface for Tinder and will also automate some of its features in the background.

+### Getting Started

+First read the "Running" section below to learn how to start the app.

+Tinderbox starts up a server that is accessible in your browser at `http://localhost:9000/`.
+You will need to authorize using a Facebook `access_token` and also with your Facebook ID.
+The login page has a link for you to create an access token.
+Copy the token from Facebook's URL and paste it in the Tinderbox login.

+Once you're inside, note that there a bot running in the background.
+If you watch the logs in terminal, it will show you debug statements about the moves the bot is taking.
+There is an action log available in the main interface.

+Most of Tinder's primary functionality has been re-created in Tinderbox.
+Note that if Tinder updates or changes its API it could potentially break this app.

 ### Running